triggermesh/docs/docs/targets/awseventbridge.md

 To associate the TriggerMesh partner event source with a partner event bus:

-1. Navigate to the _Partner event sources_ menu of the AWS EventBridge Console.
+1. Navigate to the _Partner event sources_ menu of the Amazon EventBridge Console.
 1. Select the "Pending" partner event source which name starts with `aws.partner/triggermesh.com`.
 1. Click the `Associate with event bus` button.